-If you want to move permanently to Cyprus, the Brexit door will be closing in little over 200 days.
+If you want to move permanently to Cyprus, the Brexit transition ends in just five months.
 Although much remains unclear about our future relationship, who would want to risk missing out on the island’s amazing weather, landscape and lifestyle?
-To protect your right to work, to an upgraded pension each year and subsidised healthcare, you should obtain residency in Cyprus before next March.
+To protect your right to work, to an upgraded pension each year and subsidised healthcare, you should obtain residency in Cyprus before 2021.
 Here is how.

 If successful, your immediate family have the right to be employed or self-employed in Cyprus.